 Join the WFMT Radio Network on a musical journey to the foothills of New Mexico’s Sangre de Cristo Mountains as we present thirteen new, music-filled hours from the Santa Fe Chamber Music Festival.
 Over half a century, the Santa Fe Chamber Music Festival has become one of the world’s leading performing arts festivals, earning both critical praise and dedicated audiences for its lasting commitment to tradition, artistic excellence, and vision.
 Our series reflects the Festival’s high standards by offering a varied repertoire of superbly recorded concerts by today’s greatest classical artists.

-The 2018 Santa Fe Chamber Music Festival radio series features performances from the Festival’s 2017 summer season.
-Each broadcast hour typically contains two or three full-length works representing chamber music’s core repertoire.
-The Festival also remains dedicated to lesser known composers and compositions, and to commissioning new works.
+The 2019 Santa Fe Chamber Music Festival radio series features performances from the Festival’s 2018 summer season.
+Each broadcast hour typically contains two full-length works representing chamber music’s masterful repertoire.
+The Festival celebrates well-known, core works, and remains dedicated to lesser known composers and compositions, and to commissioning new works.

-Here are some highlights from the 2018 Santa Fe Chamber Music Festival radio series:
+Here are some highlights from the 2019 Santa Fe Chamber Music Festival Series:

 Music production for the Santa Fe Chamber Music Festival radio series is by Grammy award-winning recording engineer, Matthew Snyder.
 The series producer is Louise Frank, whose Studs Terkel: Montage of a Life garnered the Gold World Award as well as the top honor, the Grand Award, at the 2009 New York Festivals.